wmhunt1/Coding-RPG/coding-rpg-react/README.md

 More failure where is fail is null get back input Metal tiers for needles and knives
 Separate Tools into Smithing etc
-Grind bones into bone meal
 Make paper from logs into wood pulp with water
 Then make paper crafting
 Quill from feather plus ink crafting
 Ink from ground charcoal plus water
-In locations boolean for if can't move or trigger encounter between move Forest random encounters etc
+Forest random encounters etc
 Survival increases on movement?
 Merge hunting etc into survival?